-PD Insurance Agency Pty Ltd PD Insurance Agency Pty Ltd is an underwriting agency that owned the

-Progressive Direct (PD) brand.
-As part of the restructure Pacific International Insurance Pty Ltd bought 30% of the shares in the agency as well as all the underwriting rights from the Hollard Insurance Company Pty Ltd. All PD policies are transferring to Pacific International
+PD Insurance Agency Pty Ltd is an underwriting agency that owned the Progressive Direct (PD) brand.
+As part of the restructure, Pacific International Insurance Pty Ltd bought 30% of the shares in 2019.
+These shares were sold to Badger Australia Holdings Pty Ltd during 2020.
+PD Insurance is now a direct product of Pacific.